pdf-association/pdf-issues/docs/32005-2023/clause07.md

 ---
 isodoc: ISO 32005:2023
-clause: 7
-title: Parent-child relationships between the standard structure elements in the standard structure namespace for PDF 2.0 and PDF 1.7
+title: 7.
+Parent-child relationships between the standard structure elements in the standard structure namespace for PDF 2.0 and PDF 1.7
-modified: 11 July 2024
+last_modified_date: 11 July 2024
+parent: 'ISO TS 32005: PDF 1.7 and 2.0 inclusion rules in PDF 2.0'
+nav_order: 7
 ---

 <ul>